nativescript-community/nativescript-drawingpad/README.md

 [![npm](https://img.shields.io/npm/v/nativescript-signaturepad.svg)](https://www.npmjs.com/package/nativescript-signaturepad)
 [![npm](https://img.shields.io/npm/dt/nativescript-signaturepad.svg?label=npm%20downloads)](https://www.npmjs.com/package/nativescript-signaturepad)

-# NativeScript-SignaturePad :pencil:
+# NativeScript-DrawingPad :pencil:
-NativeScript plugin to provide a way to capture signatures (or any drawing) from the device.
+NativeScript plugin to provide a way to capture any drawing (signatures are a common use case) from the device.
 You can use this component to capture really anything you want that can be drawn on the screen.
 Go crazy with it!!!

 ## WARNING - iOS is in development and should be available soon.
 ANDROID ONLY for now.